EU terms screening travellers from China ‘unjustified’, says ‘not expected to impact’ European nations

 The European Union’s health agency has termed screening of travellers from China, which is experiencing a resurgent Covid outbreak, as “unjustified”, saying that such measures are not required to be re-introduced in the European countries.

-Several countries including US, Italy, India, and Australia have announced Covid screening measures.
+Several countries including the US, Italy, India, and Australia have announced Covid screening measures.

 The European Centre for Disease Prevention and Control believed that such measures were unnecessary as the surge was "not expected to impact" the EU.